Some Higher Quality EMF Meters Options And Why They May Be Worth the Extra Money

 - Of the four EMF meters considered here, the HF-B3G received the lowest rating by Amazon users at 4.1 stars out of 5 on average.
 Only 57 percent of users’ reviews were deemed “five-star” ratings.

-- Positive comments referred to it as ‘good value’ but did not for its range, which was limited to 3.5 GHz compared to other devices.
+- Positive comments referred to it as ‘good value’ but did not for its range, which was limited to 3.5 GHz than other devices.

 - Detects frequencies from 40Hz to 100Hz, including from power lines, cell phones, and Wi-Fi-related emissions